emmad225/Ultrasound-Image-Segmentation/README.md

 - Optimize the model initially through the Adam framework then SGD, followed by an Adam Decay and then SGD Decay Framework
 - Run KLD and DICE loss functions separately
 - Measure accuracy and efficiency at each step and do comparisons to understand differences

+# Contribution:
+- Each of us made valuable contributions to this process.
+Emma was responsible for bringing and processing data, Yuna conducted experiments on the model, and Hammad was responsible for bringing different elements together.